roseengineering/rfnetwork/README.md

 ```

-If you want to reverse the network, say to match the input of a (high input impedance) amplifier, use the
+If you want to reverse the network, for example to match the line to the input of a (high-Z) amplifier, use the --reverse option.
---reverse option.

 ```